Posted on 9/19/2022

 - Bachelor's degree in an engineering discipline

-- Demonstrated expertise in the design, build, and/or operation of pressurized fluid systems
+- Demonstrated expertise in the design of propellant and gas systems

-- Excellent written and oral communication, especially translating technical concepts for non-technical audiences
+- Good written and oral communication; especially translating technical concepts for non-technical audiences

 - General hands-on mechanical experience: automotive, robotics, rocketry, etc